nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 Below is a summary of the underlying technical changes to network fields.
 These will be explained in more detail in the following sections.

-- For `IPAddress`, the `address` field was exploded out to `host`, `broadcast`, and `prefix_length` fields; `address` was converted into a computed field.
+- For `IPAddress`, the `address` field was exploded out to `host`, and `mask_length` fields; `address` was converted into a computed field.
 - For `Prefix` objects, the `prefix` field was exploded out to `network`, `broadcast`, and `prefix_length` fields; `prefix` was converted into a computed field.
 - The `host`, `network`, and `broadcast` fields are now of a `varbinary` database type, which is represented as a packed binary integer (for example, the host `1.1.1.1` is packed as `b"\x01\x01\x01\x01"`)
-- Network membership queries are accomplished by triangulating the "position" of an address using the IP, broadcast, and prefix length of the source and target addresses.
+- Network membership queries are accomplished by triangulating the "position" of an address using the IP, and mask length of the source and target addresses.

 !!! note
     You should never have to worry about the binary nature of how the network fields are stored in the database!
 The Django database ORM takes care of it all!